richsilv/meteor-dumb-collections/README.md

 To avoid the livedata overhead associated with the usual pub/sub model, whilst retaining the benefits of minimongo and the Collections API.
 Also utilises localStorage to improve load times.

+## NEW IN VERSION 1.1.0

+* Now compatible with Collection2.
+* Ability to specify `options` as well as `query` when syncing.
+* Insertion and removal is now far, far more efficient.

 ## Usage

 ```javascript```